 While Grier’s football career ended, his public life evolved.
 Tragically, he worked as a bodyguard for Robert F. Kennedy, who was assassinated in Los Angeles on June 5, 1968 while he was campaigning for the Democratic Presidential nomination.
 Moments after Kennedy was shot, Grier restrained Sirhan Sirhan, the assassin.
 He wrote in his autobiography that he had agonized about what he could have done differently that might have saved Kennedy’s life.

 By the early 1970s Grier promoted his love of needlepoint in a book called Rosey Grier’s Needlepoint for Men (1973).
 Grier became an ordained minister the same year, and politically began to ally as a Republican.
 His political leanings, which were largely inspired by his views on abortion and school prayer, led him to speak on behalf of President Ronald Reagan at the 1984 Republican National Convention.
 In 2018, Grier announced his candidacy for the Governorship in California, but quickly pulled out of contention after his announcement.

-Grier played the role of humanitarian by starting American Neighborhood Enterprises (ANE).
+Grier, a member of Alpha Phi Alpha Fraternity, played the role of humanitarian by starting American Neighborhood Enterprises (ANE).
 He later served as Acting Chairman of the Board for Impact Urban America.
 For his work in the community, Grier has received resolutions of commendations from the California State Assembly, The Los Angeles City Council, and from the late Los Angeles Mayor Tom Bradley.